dennislee22/dennislee22.github.io/docs/cdppvc/cdw.md

     ![](../../assets/images/cdw/cdwranger4.png)

-11. In Hue dashboard, rerun the same SELECT request on the default database will no longer trigger the "AuthorizationException" error.
+11. In Hue dashboard, rerun the same SELECT request on the default database.
+The result should no longer prompt the same "AuthorizationException" error.

 ## CDW Artifacts inside ECS Platform